 - We continually liaise and work in partnership with a number of professional organisations.

-- We work with local nurseries ensuring transfer into Reception is effective and as smooth as possible
+- We work with local nurseries and secondary schools to ensure that transfer into and from our school is effective and as smooth as possible.

 - We enable all pupils to learn about the experiences of disabled people and the discriminatory attitudes they often experience.

 - We ensure that the curriculum and resources we use have positive images of disabled people.

 - Effective, positive relationships with parents, school and home working in partnership to support the child.

 - Effective inclusion of children with special educational needs and disabilities.

 This information describes how the Governing Board of Gurnard Primary School intends to fulfill its responsibilities under the Public Sector Equality Duty with regard to its workforce.
 We will have due regard to the need to: